A bill to amend title II of the Social Security Act to repeal the Government pension offset and windfall elimination provisions.

 The bill’s titles are written by its sponsor.

 Length: 3 pages

-This bill was introduced on December 16, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 16, 2011, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying